Shmew/Fable.SignalR/docs/signalr-server/aspnetcore.md

-# SignalR with Saturn
+# SignalR with ASP.NET Core and Giraffe

-The use of Saturn computation expressions makes setting up a SignalR hub quite painless.
+The use of ASP.NET Core and Giraffe is a bit more involved than Saturn, but is only a couple extra steps of configuration.

 ## Setting up a basic hub